IDjinn/Discord.js-Collector/README.md

 | • You can store the roles in a JSON file and migrate the reaction role data.\
 | • You can limit max roles given by bot, like 10 roles.\
 | • Toggled roles: Limit one of these roles to use (Util for colors reaction roles, only get one of roles)\
-| • Requirements: Limit roles to only boosters or discord developers win roles!
+| • Requirements: Limit roles to only boosters or discord developers win roles!\
+| • Just Win: you can configure a role to just give to member if him react on it!\
+| • Just Lose: you can configure a role to just take from member if him react on it!\
+| • Reversed: When react on it, member will lose the role.
+When take off reaction of it, member will win the role.

 ![Reaction Role Gif](./assets/reactionRoles.gif)